fernandotenorio/Tunguska/optim.md

 For a quiet move plus undo, nominal array traffic falls from 48 KiB to 32 KiB: count accumulator reads, weight reads, and accumulator writes for both perspectives.
 This is instruction-level traffic, largely served by caches, **not** a claim of equivalent DRAM traffic or a 33% engine speedup.
 Validate every accumulator lane and the final evaluation, including promotions, en passant, and castling.
 Preserve wrapping arithmetic; do not introduce saturation.

-## 2. Keep accumulators by ply; eliminate inverse updates, then materialize lazily
+## 2. Keep accumulators by ply; eliminate inverse updates, then materialize lazily (Done: pt1, pt2 regression not merged)

 **Potential: high, but overlaps #1 and #3.
 Effort: medium.
 Preserves search with careful state handling.**